koinos/koinos-cli/README.md

 # Koinos CLI

-Command-line interface (cli) for the Koinos blockchain
+Command line interface (CLI) for the Koinos Blockchain.

 ## Basic Usage

-When running the cli, it will start in interactive mode.
+When running the CLI, it will start in interactive mode.
 Press tab or type `list` to see a list of possible commands.

 `help <command-name>` will show a help message for the given command.

 Some commands require a node RPC endpoint.
-This can be specified either when starting the cli with '--rpc' command line switch, or with the `connect` command from within the cli.
+This can be specified either when starting the CLI with '--rpc' command line switch, or with the `connect` command from within the cli.
 Both take an endpoint url.

 There is a public RPC server that may be used for testing at this address: `http://192.241.131.189:8080`